NjRAT: Architecture

-NjRAT, like many remote access trojans, works on the principle of a reverse backdoor, that is, it requires open ports on the attacker's computer.
+njRAT, like many Remote Access Trojans, works on the principle of a reverse backdoor, that is, it requires open ports on the attacker's computer.
 After creating the malware (client) and opening it, the attacker's server receives a request from the client side.
 After a successful connection, the attacker can control the victim's computer by sending commands to the server when the client part processes them.

-Features

-The following list of features is not exhaustive, but is critical to understanding the capabilities of this Trojan.